Nihari: The Indulgent Weekend Brunch

 • Lamb Shanks or any red meat you prefer: For lamb, you can always use the leg of the lamb, neck, or shoulder.
 If you like, you can also use beef.
 Chuck beef, short ribs, or brisket can be a good choice.

-• Fried Onions: Use 3 medium size brown onions, finely slice them, and fry them until golden brown.
+• Fried Onions: Use 3 medium-sized brown onions, finely slice them, and fry them until golden brown.
 Set them aside on a kitchen towel/ paper.

 • Wholemeal Flour/ Chapati Flour: We need this to thicken the stew gravy.